About us

 Inclusion Award

-presented by the Regroupement of Autonomous Community Youth Organizations of Quebec for exceptional service to a less visible and bilingual clientele, encompassing a large territory and a significant community
+Inclusion Award presented by the Regroupement of Autonomous Community Youth Organizations of Quebec for exceptional service to a less visible and bilingual clientele, encompassing a large territory and a significant community.

-from Centraide of Greater Montreal awarded to Tania Charron, Chief Executive Officer
+Solidarity Succession from Centraide of Greater Montreal awarded to Tania Charron, Chief Executive Office.

 Youth Recognition Award